andrewiggins/react-suspense-sandbox/src/suspense/README.md

   function deferredUpdates<A>(fn: () => A): A;
   ```

   The implementation of `ReactDOM.unstable_deferredUpdates`.
+Schedules async work.
 May call
   `requestWork` depending on what happens in the `deferredUpdates`.

 - onSuspend